lowlighter/mizu/@mizu/ref/README.md

 | ------------------------------------ | ---------------- |
 | ![](https://jsr.io/badges/@mizu/ref) | 82 — `REFERENCE` |

-Create a reference to the element for later use.
+Create a reference to an element for later use.

 ```html
 <div *ref="foo" data-text="bar">